erictt/computer-science-learning/source/_posts/cs6210/lesson-09.md

 ### Load Management at Network Level

-- Load management at the network level is done using round-robin DNS servers, which assign different IP addresses corresponding to different servers to incoming client requests for good load balance.
+- Load management at the network level is done **using round-robin DNS servers**, which assign different IP addresses corresponding to different servers to incoming client requests for good load balance.
 - The assumption in this model is that all servers are identical and that data is fully replicated, so any incoming request can be sent to any server, and the data needed to satisfy the request is available.
 - The advantage of using round-robin DNS servers is good load balance, but the disadvantage is that it cannot hide down server nodes from the external world.